zukunft/zukunft.com/docs/code_functions_all.md

     \-- page_cache_allowed
         \-- config_numbers - the pod setting that decides if the rendered html pages are cached in the db_cache_pages ta ble
+    \-- symbol_values_included
+        \-- config_numbers - the pod setting that decides if the values of the symbols of a phrase are shown with the
+    \-- alias_values_included
+        \-- config_numbers - the pod setting that decides if the values of the aliases of a phrase are shown with the
+    \-- symbol_formulas_included
+        \-- config_numbers - the pod setting that decides if the formulas assigned to the symbols of a phrase are shown
+    \-- alias_formulas_included
+        \-- config_numbers - the pod setting that decides if the formulas assigned to the aliases of a phrase are shown
     \-- ip_user_can_change
         \-- config_numbers - the pod permission that decides if a user without login can change data in the database
 \-- settings